Walk 2 Brimmon Wood & Kerry

 To return, retrace your steps out of the village to Gilfach bridge and left on the side road.
 Turn right into the green lane where it emerged onto the road and retrace your steps to Five Ways.
 Follow the return directions from Five Ways.

 To return by bus, there is a Tanat Valley service (no. 81 from Montgomery and Welshpool) Monday to Saturday.
 For current schedule information see the notice board at the stop, call Traveline Cymru at 0871 2002233 or visit the web site www.traveline.cymru/

-The Railway pub in Newtown is on Old Kerry Road.
+The Railway tavern (01686 626156) in Newtown is on Old Kerry Road.
 This traditional, CAMRA recommended pub does not serve food but has excellent beer, and is a nice spot to re-hydrate on your way back.
-At the time of writing they are open every day: all day on Tuesday (market day), Friday, Saturday and Sunday and till around 3 pm on the other days and again in the evening.
-Check for the latest opening hours on 01686 626156.
+They are open every day: all day on Tuesday (market day), Friday, Saturday and Sunday and till around 3 pm on the other days.
+Times may vary so check.